 Vegetable & Fruit Snack Program

-This program began in Manitoba, in the fall of 2008 with 13 rural, northern, and urban schools.
-Since then, we have worked with a growing number of schools, community places, and licensed childcare facilities to increase vegetable and fruit intake for children and youth.
-The Vegetable and Fruit Snack program is made possible through funding from the Province of Manitoba and the Public Health Agency of Canada
+This program began in Manitoba in the fall of 2008 with 13 rural, northern, and urban schools.
+Since then, we have worked with many schools, community places, and licensed childcare facilities to increase vegetable and fruit intake for children and youth.
+The Vegetable and Fruit Snack program has been made possible through funding from the Province of Manitoba and the Public Health Agency of Canada.

-Take a look at our Vegetable and Fruit Program Leaflet for a colourful blast of information and ideas.
+Take a look at our Vegetable and Fruit Program pamphlet for a colourful blast of information and ideas.

 - full funding for food items

 - information resources, monthly newsletters, site visits, and other supports

 - workshops, program diaries, site visits with the Vegetable & Fruit Program Coordinator

 - participatory development of nutrition education resources and program evaluation

 - Students receive a powerful message about the importance of healthy eating.
 In particular, the significance of increased vegetable and fruit consumption is emphasized through curriculum, activities, and practice.